EricDelerue/cardanode/README.md

 	npm start

-Open a browser window and type http://localhost:3000/portfolios
+Open a browser window and type http://localhost:3000/portfolios or http://localhost:3000/portfolios/EUR or http://localhost:3000/portfolios/USD

 Wait 2 seconds (setTimeout) to see the json result